 T +1 202 626 3623

-Frank Hogue is an associate in White & Case LLP's Antitrust Group.
+Frank Hogue is a partner in White & Case LLP's Antitrust Group.
 As a member of this group, Mr. Hogue focuses on litigating multijurisdictional antitrust disputes and representing clients in government criminal and civil investigations.
 He has considerable experience with the provisions of the Foreign Trade Antitrust Improvement Act (FTAIA) and regularly works on complex cases involving both United States and foreign proceedings.

 Mr. Hogue represents clients before the US Department of Justice, the US Federal Trade Commission and the US Securities and Exchange Commission.